-Be prepared, familiarity with the material will keep you calm.
+Be prepared.
+Familiarity with the material will keep you calm.

-Enter the classroom on time, take control of the teaching space and organize the tools and other resources you may use during the lesson.
+Enter the classroom on time.
+Take control of the teaching space and organize the tools and other resources you may use during the lesson.

 Do not be afraid of making mistakes.
 Adapt and improvise.

-Plan some activities to engage students.
+Plan activities that will engage students.

-Focus on your students and their learning.
+Focus on the students and their learning experience.

-Happy and healthy online teaching career is achievable.
+Having a happy and healthy online teaching career is achievable.
 Here are some suggestions that can put you on the road to success:

 Be sure to enter your email address correctly.